gp16/ocv-lite/README.md

 command, or a terminal.

 ### 2.3.1 Image panels
-Image panels are assigned an image id to display its content.
-The panel is updated once the image is updated by the engine.
-The user can select the image id from a dropdown menu or enter it manually if it doesn't exist.
+Image panels are assigned a MAT_ID, convert it to buffered image to display its content.
+The user can select the MAT_ID from a dropdown menu which will contain all the images as matrices names saved in the MAT memory.
+The dropdown menu is updated once a new MAT is added to the memory by the engine.

-2.3.2 Terminal panels
+###2.3.2 Terminal panels
 A terminal is simply a graphical interface to the interactive mode of the interpreter.
 This is the only panel shown on the screen when the user starts the GUI.
+It displays 2 GUI components to the user, a text field where user write the statements (command name + arguments) to be executed and a text area where successfully executed commands are written to in a sequence manner.

 ### 2.3.3 Command panels
 A command panel is a graphical representation of a command recognized by the engine.
-The user selects the requested command from a dropdown menu or by typing its name manually.
+The user selects the requested command from a dropdown menu.
 The command panel then inspects the requested command and shows the necessary inputs and controls to set its arguments.
 Here is how the different arguments are displayed

 1. STR: textfield
-1. SYS_PATH: file chooser (or manually enter path)
+1. SYS_PATH: file chooser
-2. IMG_ID: dropdown menu (or manually enter image Id)
+2. MAT_ID: dropdown menu
 4. INT with min=0, max=1: checkbox
 5. INT with small ranges (3, 10): slider
 6. INT with larger ranges: textfield (accepts integers only)